Apple long ago made real the sci-fi future of a computer on your wrist. We help you choose the right one for the present

 Best for: a mix of new Apple Watch tech for a reasonable outlay

-Outwardly, the Series 9 looks very similar to the SE.
+Outwardly, the Series 10 looks similar to the SE.
 But a subtle case revision means within a very similar form factor – to the degree old straps remain compatible – you get a superior display.
-It’s brighter and bigger, the edge-to-edge design providing precious extra pixels for displaying content and complications.
+It’s brighter and bigger, the 46mm beating even the Ultra.
+The edge-to-edge design provides precious extra pixels for displaying content and complications, and the wide-angle OLED can be seen from wider angles.

-Interaction with the Series 9 also has two major upgrades from the SE.
-The always-on display updates every second or so, letting you track timers and other information without first raising your wrist or tapping the screen.
-And a new double-tap gesture lets you perform actions one-handed, although we find we use this function rarely.
+Interaction with the Series 10 also has two major upgrades from the SE.
+The always-on display can update every second, letting you track timers and other information without first raising your wrist or tapping the screen.
+And the double-tap gesture lets you perform actions one-handed, although we find we use this function rarely.

-The upgraded S9 chip doesn’t blaze ahead of the SE’s S8, but adds a year to the device’s support and, more importantly, precision finding from a modern iPhone.
-The Series 9 also supports fast-charging – unnecessary for typical use (a daily charge is fine), but handy after extended exercise sessions.
+The S10 chip doesn’t hugely blaze ahead of the SE’s S8, but does add a couple of years to the device’s likely lifespan and – more importantly – precision finding from a modern iPhone.
+The Series 10 also supports fast-charging – unnecessary for typical use (a daily charge is fine), but handy after extended exercise sessions.

-As an upgrade, the Series 9 is unexciting.
-Honestly, if you’ve a Series 6 or newer that’s still working well, don’t bother.
-But as a first Apple Watch when you’re not on a tight budget, the Series 9 is an excellent introduction to the line.
+As an upgrade from the Series 9, this latest Apple Watch is unexciting.
+If you’ve a Series 6 or newer that’s still working well, don’t bother.
+But as a first Apple Watch when you’re not on a tight budget, the Series 10 is excellent.

-Pros: Bigger, brighter always-on display in almost the same case size; S9 chip
+Pros: Bigger, brighter always-on wide-angle display in almost the same case size; S10 chip

 Apple Watch Ultra 2

-The clue is in the name: Ultra.
-This Apple Watch is ‘extra’ in every sense.
-It’s bigger, with a single 49mm case option that’s bulky on smaller wrists – and, frankly, even some bigger ones.
-But that larger screen is great for simultaneously showing more workout metrics and real-time data.
+The clue should be in the name: Ultra – an Apple Watch that’s ‘extra’ in every sense.
+And it is bigger, with a single 49mm case option that’s bulky on smaller wrists – and, frankly, even some larger ones.
+But the screen originally designed for showing more workout metrics and real-time data is now marginally smaller than what you get on the 46mm Series 10.
+Hmm.

-Other features also point towards intended use-cases of sport and hiking.
+Still, other features cement the Ultra’s intended use-cases of sport and hiking.
 Precision GPS.
 The 3000 nits display working well even in bright sunlight.
 Suitability for recreational diving to 40m rather than just swimming.
 A siren you can hear from 600ft/180m away if injured in the wilderness.
 The rugged titanium case with screen-protecting edges.

-But some elements point to what we might get in the Series 10 – at least we hope so.
-The customizable Action button is superb.
-Dual speakers are useful for anyone.
-And few would turn down double the battery life (36 hours or 72 in Low Power mode).
-However, given the expense and size, this Apple Watch is overkill for most people, so unless you really need its ‘ultra’ features, go for the Series 9.
+Also, the customizable Action button is superb, dual speakers are useful for anyone, and few would turn down double the battery life – 36 hours or 72 in Low Power mode.
+However, given the expense and size, it’s disappointing Apple’s 2024 refresh was merely a new color This means the cheaper Series 10 has a newer chip and a screen viewable from more angles.
+So unless you really need this Apple Watch’s ‘ultra’ features, go for the Series 10.

-Pros: Durable; big, beautiful display; superior battery life
+Pros: Durable; very bright display; superior battery life

-Cons: Too big and bulky for some; overkill for many; expensive
+Cons: Too big and bulky for some; overkill for many; no wide-angle display; expensive

 TL;DR